apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/020-configuring-odbc-on-linux-mac-os-x.md

 * `odbc.ini`
 * `odbcinst.ini`

-In your home directory, use sudo to rename the files as hidden files:
+In your home directory, rename the files as hidden files.
+Use sudo if necessary:

 * .mapr.drillodbc.ini
 * .odbc.ini